zaddach/s2e2/README.md

 # s2e2

+##### WARNING #####

+This project is for demonstration purposes only!!!!!
+Some parts of it might be reused, but it is not developed and not planned to be functional.
+If you are looking for a port of S2E to a newer qemu version, refer to [news2e](https://github.com/eurecom-s3/news2e).

 Code base for a version of [S2E][s2e] with more recent [Qemu][qemu] and [Klee][klee] versions.

 ##### Compiling this project #####